12 Online Computer Science Courses Worth Taking

 Computer System Engineering

-Computer system engineering from MIT's Electrical Engineering and Computer Science department provides a foundation in software and hardware engineering.
+This course from Massachusetts Institute of Technology's (MIT) Department of Electrical Engineering and Computer Science provides a foundation in software and hardware engineering.
 Students design distributed systems to solve problems in the real world through hands-on projects.

 Topics Covered